Strong Property (T), weak amenability and $\ell^p$-cohomology in $\tilde{A}_2$-buildings: Strong (T) for non-cocompact lattices

 \begin{lemma} If $\Gamma$ is an $\tilde{A}_2$-lattice, then the above fundamental domain satisfies

 for every $c$ with $\abs{c} <\sqrt{q} \frac{q^2+q+1}{q^2+q+q^{3/2}}$.

 In particular, there is $\varepsilon>0$ independent from $\Gamma$ such that

-\end{lemma} In the same way as property (T) is inherited by arbitrary lattices in locally compact groups, we have the following generalization of \cite{CartwrightMlotkowskiSteger}, which is probably well-known to experts. (and that we prove below for convenience). \begin{theorem} $\tilde{A}_2$-lattices have property (T). \end{theorem}
+\end{lemma} In the same way as property (T) is inherited by arbitrary lattices in locally compact groups, we have the following generalization of \cite{CartwrightMlotkowskiSteger}, which is probably well-known to experts (and that we prove below for convenience). \begin{theorem} $\tilde{A}_2$-lattices have property (T).
+In particular, they are finitely generated. \end{theorem}

 Both Lemma~\ref{lem:exponential_integrability} and Theorem~\ref{thm:propertyT} will be deduced from a spectral estimate, which we now present, after introducing some notations.
-The proof we give relies on \cite{CartwrightMlotkowskiSteger} and \cite{Zuk}, but the ideas in the proof of Proposition \ref{prop:strong_T_on_building} could also be applied if we did not care about the constant.
+The proof we give relies on \cite{CartwrightMlotkowskiSteger} and \cite{Zuk}, but the ideas in the proof of Theorem~ \ref{thm:strong_T_on_building} could also be applied if we did not care about the constant.

 Restricting to a finite index subgroup of $\Gamma$, we can assume that the action of $\Gamma$ preserves the types.
 Let $(\pi,E)$ be a unitary representation of $\Gamma$.
 Anticipating the notation and construction in the next subsection, we denote by $\iE_2$ the Hilbert space of $\Gamma$-invariant functions $f \colon X \to E$ such that $\|f\|^2:=\sum_{o \in \Omega} \frac{1}{|\Gamma_o|} \|f(o)\|^2<\infty$.
 Then the operators $A_\lambda \in B(\iE_2)$ defined by the formula \eqref{eq:def_Alambda} form a unitary representation of the $*$-algebra $\mathcal{A}$ considered in \cite{CartwrightMlotkowski94} (the word unitary means that $A_{(i,j)}^* = A_{(j,i)}$).
 It follows that the operator $A_{\lambda}$ is a normal operator.